Myungbin/Synthetic-Data-Object-Detection/README.md

 ## Experiment
 The default augmentations used were `Resize`, `Flip`, and `Normalize`.
 Faster R-CNN, EfficientDet, Swin Transformer, Libra R-CNN, and YOLO were used in the experiment.
+You can check the other experiments in the "finished_experiments" folder.
 In the end, `Cascade R-CNN` models was used.

 | Model         | Backbone | Depth | Augmentation                                      | Public mAp |